 Before breeding hamsters, one should consider why s/he should breed his/her hamster.
-One can opt for adopting a hamster, which is much better as there are so many unwanted hamsters out there!
+One can opt for the idea of adopting a hamster, which is much better than breeding hamsters because there are so many unwanted hamsters for adoption!

-If you still want to breed your hamster or if your hamster had an unexpected pregnancy then the following information will help you in trying to make the reproduction process work better for the hamster.
+If on the other hand you still want to breed your hamster or if your hamster had an unexpected pregnancy then the following information will help you in trying to make the reproduction process work better for the hamster.

 A female Syrian Hamster can breed from as young as 4 weeks of age, but it is best to breed for the first time at around 4 to 6 months of age.